molloy-lab/ck-phylo-workshop/day2/group4.md

 Notes:
 * Recall that the gene tree summary methods TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* Gene tree summary methods are susceptible to gene tree estimation error (GTEE), which could be the result of low phylogenetic signal (if sequences are highly conserved), model violations (e.g., selection or heterotachy), or earlier errors made during ortholog identification and/or multiple sequence alignment.
+* Gene tree summary methods are susceptible to gene tree estimation error (GTEE), which could be the result of low phylogenetic signal (if sequences are highly conserved), model violations (e.g., selection or heterotachy), or errors made earlier  during ortholog identification and/or multiple sequence alignment.
-* The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve the robustness of ASTRAL to gene tree estimation error (GTEE).
+* The **hybrid quartet weighting scheme**, which combines length and support weighting (see groups 2 and 3), was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve the robustness of ASTRAL to GTEE.
-* To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for building the (normalized) quartet graph.
+* To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for building the (normalized) quartet graph; a related weighting scheme has also been implemented in the distance-based summary method ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
-* In this lab, both TREE-QMC and ASTRAL return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness), so we focus on TREE-QMC.
+* In this lab, both TREE-QMC and ASTRAL return the same tree given the same data set and same parameter settings e.g. hybrid weighting (which is expected since these data sets have a small number of taxa and low missingness), so we focus on running TREE-QMC.